Psychometric tests: how to prepare

-Many employers use psychometric tests as part of the recruitment and selection process for jobs, work placements and internships.
-They are very common in graduate recruitment.
+Many employers use psychometric tests as part of the recruitment process.
+They're common in graduate jobs, work placements and internships.

 Types of psychometric tests

 You may take tests early on, as part of the initial online screening process, or as part of the interview stage.
 They help employers to:

 - identify the people best suited to a particular job

 - see if you are a good fit for their company culture